CV

 REFEREE

 AEJ: Micro, AEJ: Policy, American Law and Economics Review, American Political Science Review, Applied Economics Letters, B.E.
-Journal of Macroeconomics, Canadian Journal of Economics, Contemporary Economic Policy, Ecological Economics, Econometrica, Economic Inquiry, Economic Modelling, Economic Record, Economic Systems, Economics & Politics, Economics Letters, Empirical Economics, European Economic Review, European Journal of Political Economy, International Economic Review, International Review of Economics & Finance, International Tax & Public Finance, Journal of Economic Behavior & Organization, Journal of Economics & Management Strategy, Journal of Environmental Economics & Management, Journal of Human Resources, Journal of International Economics, Journal of International Trade & Economic Development, Journal of Political Economy: Microeconomics, Journal of Regional Science, Oxford Research Encyclopedia of Economics and Finance, Pacific Economic Review, Public Choice, Review of International Economics, Review of International Organizations, Review of World Economics, Scandinavian Journal of Economics, Southern Economic Journal, World Economy, World Trade Review
+Journal of Macroeconomics, Canadian Journal of Economics, Contemporary Economic Policy, Ecological Economics, Econometrica, Economic Inquiry, Economic Modelling, Economic Record, Economic Systems, Economic Theory, Economics & Politics, Economics Letters, Empirical Economics, European Economic Review, European Journal of Political Economy, International Economic Review, International Review of Economics & Finance, International Tax & Public Finance, Journal of Economic Behavior & Organization, Journal of Economics & Management Strategy, Journal of Environmental Economics & Management, Journal of Human Resources, Journal of International Economics, Journal of International Trade & Economic Development, Journal of Political Economy: Microeconomics, Journal of Regional Science, Oxford Research Encyclopedia of Economics and Finance, Pacific Economic Review, Public Choice, Review of International Economics, Review of International Organizations, Review of World Economics, Scandinavian Journal of Economics, Southern Economic Journal, World Economy, World Trade Review

 TEACHING EXPERIENCE